Skatteetaten/mva-meldingen/docs/mvameldingen_eng/faq/index.md

 Yes, we consider this in the validation, and have added a tolerance of +/-1kr x then umber of lines in the VAT-report.
 A VAT-report with three lines will have a tolerance of +/- 10kr, while a VAT-report with fourteen lines will have a tolerance of +/- 14kr.

-### Will there be a code list of descriptions for the various codes?
+### Is there a code list of descriptions for the various codes?

 This can be found on [Github](https://skatteetaten.github.io/mva-meldingen/mvameldingen_eng/informasjonsmodell/#encoding).